Jratanya/why-test-conversational-ai/FRAMEWORK.md

 ## 6. ACCOUNTABILITY — Who owns the outcome?

-Management should be able to identify clear ownership for the AI system and its customer-facing behaviour.
+Management should be able to identify clear ownership for the Virtual Assistant or Chatbot and its customer-facing behaviour.

 ### Assess whether the organisation can answer:

-- Who owns the AI system?
+- Who owns the Virtual Assistant or Chatbot?
 - Who approves customer-facing content?
 - Who approves regulatory or policy-related content?
-- Who monitors AI behaviour?
+- Who monitors Virtual Assistant or Chatbot behaviour?
 - Who reviews material errors and near misses?
 - Who can modify, suspend or stop the system?
 - How are changes tested before deployment?